stephenverderame/cpp_book/src/guessing_game/gg1.md

 `add_subdirectory(guessing_game)`

 Variables have scope in CMake like a programming language (CMake is Turing Complete).
-Thus, in the guessing game CMakeLists we don't need to set the C++ version again.
+Thus, in the guessing game CMakeLists, we don't need to set the C++ version again.
 All we need to have is the following:

 ```cmake
 add_executable(guessing_game game.cpp)